 This post is about the Nizamuddin Basti walk organized by the Hope project in Delhi.
-The hope project India is an excellent NGO that besides social welfare services for the people in Nizamuddin Basti has also developed the Nizamuddin Basti walk for tourists.
+The Hope project is an excellent NGO that besides social welfare services for the people in Nizamuddin Basti has also developed the Nizamuddin Basti walk for tourists.

-The neighbourhood still feels like a village in a city though.
-When you walk through the small lanes it feels like you are travelling back in time.
-Nizamuddin basti managed to keep its own characteristic village atmosphere.
+Nowadays it’s at the outskirts of Delhi, but the neighbourhood still feels like a village within a city.
+Nizamuddin basti managed to keep its own characteristic rural atmosphere.
 Inside you will find a lot of hidden gems that even most Delhiites are unaware of.

-Nizamuddin also kept its spiritual essence.
-The majority of the people who live in the basti are muslim, but they practice a specific branch of Islam called Sufism.
+Nizamuddin Basti also kept its spiritual essence.
+The majority of the people who live here are muslim, but they practice a specific branch of Islam called Sufism.

-The best way to discover all the secrets of Nizamuddin basti is a walk with the Hope Project.
+The best way to discover all the secrets of Nizamuddin basti is a walk with the Hope Project in Delhi.
 Sufi teacher Pir Vilayat Inayat Khan was moved deeply by the poverty of the people living in Nizamuddin.

-In 1980 he founded the Hope project with the vision to translate sufi ideals regarding service to humanity into practice.
-Currently they run a community health center, vocational training courses and women micro-enterprise units.
+In 1980 he founded the Hope project in Delhi.
+His vision was to translate the sufi ideals regarding service to humanity into practice.
+Currently they run a public health center, vocational training courses and women micro-enterprise units.

-We started our walk in Hope’s community center.
-The first stop was their own bakery where several women were busy baking cookies for the German embassy.
+We started our Nizamuddin Basti walk in the community center of the Hope project.
+We first visited their own bakery where several women were busy baking cookies for the German embassy.
 The smell was delicious and the taste even more so.

 We could also see the children’s day care center and the evening computer classes.
 The center was very lively and many people seem to benefit from it.
 It’s a small NGO, but even after a short visit you can feel they make an impact and play an important role in this community.